Be Careful With Your Card Information

 - Never give your account information to anyone over the phone unless you initiated the call to a company you know to be reputable.

-- Record your card and account numbers along with expiration dates in a safe place at home.
-Include the phone number for each card company so you can report fraud and minimize damage quickly.
+- Record your card and account numbers and expiration dates, and keep them in a safe place at home.
+Include the phone number for each card company, so if fraud does occur, you can report it quickly and minimize damage.

-- Carry only the cards you need so there is less for a potential thief to take and fewer cards you'll have to freeze if your wallet is lost or stolen.
+- Carry only the cards you need so there's less for a potential thief to take and fewer cards you'll have to freeze if your wallet is lost or stolen.

 - Shred documents containing personal information before throwing them away.

 Use Your Card Wisely